-The rate will be the applicable hourly Load Aggregation Point (LAP) price for BPA as determined by the Market Operator (MO) under Section 29.11(b)(3)(C) of the MO Tariff.
+The rate will be the greater of \$0 or the applicable hourly Load Aggregation Point (LAP) price for BPA as determined by the Market Operator (MO) under Section 29.11(b)(3)(C) of the MO Tariff.
 In the event of a Market Contingency pursuant to Section 10 of Attachment Q to the BPA Tariff, BPA will use an available energy index in the Pacific Northwest.

-The Billing Factor (in kWh) will be the Transmission Customer's total loss imbalance for the hour, which consists of:
+The Billing Factor (in kilowatthours) will be the Transmission Customer's total loss imbalance for the hour, which consists of: